 Luckily, gamification doesn’t necessarily need to be an if-then situation.
 We use Bonusly to recognize colleagues that live our core values, meaning that there’s not a single path to success, but many!

-Pro: Gamification can be a low-cost way to motivate employees when an organization can’t necessarily afford other types of recognition and rewards.
+Pro: Gamification is a low-cost way to motivate employees

 When a company can’t spare the funds to reward employees with gifts or cash, many teams rely on peoples’ innate competitiveness and desire for social influence to drive results.